banner

 }

-SetupSelinux mainly loads the SE policy, and after loading SE, it sets new parameters and restarts main.cpp via execv (as explained in the previous section).
+SetupSelinux mainly loads the SE policy, and after loading SE is complete, it will set new parameters and restart main.cpp via execv (as explained in the previous section).

 // /init/selinux.cpp